pbelmann/css-giessen/kraken/README.md

 ### Download Kraken Database

 First we need to download the Kraken database to each of the hosts.
-A copy (for faster download) of the [minikraken-db](https://ccb.jhu.edu/software/kraken/dl/minikraken.tgz) is located during the CSS in the [object storage](https://s3.computational.bio.uni-giessen.de/swift/v1/CSS/minikraken.tgz).
+A copy (for faster download) of the [minikraken-db](https://ccb.jhu.edu/software/kraken/dl/minikraken.tgz) is located during the CSS in the [object storage](https://s3.computational.bio.uni-giessen.de/swift/v1/CSS/) (use `wget` or `curl` for download).
 For usage with Kraken the database must decompressed before usage.
 Implement both actions in a shell script named `kraken_download_db.sh`.

 We again use the GridEngine to distribute the script on all slave hosts.

-	qsub -cwd -t 1-5 -pe multislot 16 kraken_download_db.sh
+	qsub -cwd -t 1-4 -pe multislot 16 kraken_download_db.sh

 ### Run Kraken Analysis